owen-kim3/owen-kim3.github.io/index.md

 ## About me

-I am a current senior at Whitman College, majoring in Economics with coursework in Data Science and Geology.
+I am a current senior at Whitman College, majoring in Economics with additional coursework in Data Science and Geology.
 I am passionate about ESG investing and the energy transition space, with the hopes of going into a career in investments or asset management.

 ## Data Sources and Project Ideas